Web/mobile push: Subscription forms

 Effective subscription form

-There is two types of subscription forms that can be implemented to your website when enabling web push notifications.
+There are two types of subscription forms that can be implemented on your website when enabling web push notifications:

 Default subscription form

-Comes from the browser itself, it is simple, most common and only requires one click to complete the subscription.
-You cannot change its appearance, content etc., but you can choose the moment when it should appear and in which sections of your website (see subscription form behavior below).
+In the integration with own domain, this form comes from the browser itself.
+It is simple, the most common, and requires only one click to complete the subscription.
+You cannot change its appearance or content, but you can choose when it appears and on which sections of your website (see subscription form behavior below).

 The language of the form will be automatically changed to the language set in the user browser.